Spectral fluctuations and crossovers in multilayer network: Spectral Fluctuations of random multilayer network

 \subsection{A crossover model for the bilayer network}

-In the previous three subsections \ref{sublevel:level3.1}-\ref{sublevel:level3.3}, we demonstrated that the higher-order SRD of the (scaled) eigenvalues of the adjacency matrix for different types of multilayer networks is in remarkable agreement with the predictions from RMT.
-To further investigate the fluctuation properties through SRD in a bilayer network, we introduce a crossover model, defined as follows
+In the previous three subsections (Secs. \ref{sublevel:level3.1}-\ref{sublevel:level3.3}), we demonstrated that the Higher--order SRD of the (scaled) eigenvalues of the adjacency matrix for different types of multilayer networks is in remarkable agreement with the predictions from RMT.
+To further investigate spectral fluctuations through SRD in a bilayer network, we introduce a crossover model defined as follows \begin{widetext}